royari/check_if_up/README.md

 ```

 ## Testing
-* with google chrome Version 75 and python 3.7
+* tested google chrome Version 75 and python 3.7 on macOS 10.14

 ## Built With